United States Semiquincentennial: Background

 The Second Continental Congress, meeting in Philadelphia, voted for the independence of the United Colonies by passing the Lee Resolution on July 2, 1776.
 The Declaration of Independence, mainly written by Committee of Five member Thomas Jefferson, was proclaimed on July 4, the date on which the anniversary of independence is observed.

-There were no major government-sponsored 50th anniversary observances on July 4, 1826, which was the day that the Founding Fathers and former presidents John Adams and Thomas Jefferson both died.
-In 1876, the United States organized nationwide centennial observances centered on the Centennial Exposition in Philadelphia.
-In 1926, a Sesquicentennial Exposition was held in Philadelphia, and in 1976, Bicentennial observances were held throughout the country.
+There were no major government-sponsored 50th anniversary observances on July 4, 1826, which was the day that Founding Fathers and former presidents John Adams and Thomas Jefferson both died.
+In 1876, the United States organized nationwide centennial observances centered on the Centennial Exposition in Philadelphia, in 1926, a Sesquicentennial Exposition was held in Philadelphia, and in 1976, United States Bicentennial observances were held throughout the country.